 Our maritime personal injury lawyers have over 30 years of combined legal experience holding cruise lines accountable if and when their carelessness causes an accident or injury either aboard their ship, on a tender boat, gangway or an excursion.
 Call us today and speak with a cruise ship claims lawyer about your potential claim- toll free 1-866-597-4529, 305-441-0440, or by email.

 We are available 24/7 and encourage you to contact us even if you are still on your cruise.
 The sooner we can begin our investigation and preservation of key evidence such as the CCTV footage of your trip and fall, slip and fall, assault or other type of injury the more likely we will be able to understand and prove how the incident occurred.
-Call us today, we are ready to help.
+Call our cruise ship injury lawyers today, we are ready to help.